dotnet/docs-maui/docs/user-interface/controls/listview.md

 - `SeparatorVisibility`, of type `SeparatorVisibility`, defines whether separators are visible between items.
 - `VerticalScrollBarVisibility`, of type `ScrollBarVisibility`, indicates when the vertical scroll bar will be visible.

-All of these properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.
+All of these properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

-In addition, <xref:Microsoft.Maui.Controls.ListView> defines the following properties that aren't backed by `BindableProperty` objects:
+In addition, <xref:Microsoft.Maui.Controls.ListView> defines the following properties that aren't backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects:

 - `GroupDisplayBinding`, of type `BindingBase`, the binding to use for displaying the group header.
 - `GroupShortNameBinding`, of type `BindingBase`, the binding for the name to display in grouped jump lists.